Dowsley/Vec2/README.md

 # vecpp

-Lightweight, header-only C++ library providing vector mathematics functionality and other basic geometry & arithmetic utilities.
+Lightweight C++ library providing vector mathematics functionality and other basic geometry & arithmetic utilities.
 I created this for reuse in my graphics and game development projects.

 ## Features